 Medical support for this event will be provided by volunteer personnel who may be called upon to provide assistance, including first aid, during or after the event.
 Medical volunteers will assist participants as necessary or appropriate.
 By entering a Marathon event and participating, the entrant agrees to treatment by medical personnel, and also agrees to accept medical decisions about the entrant’s fitness to participate or continue in the race.

 Runners agree to obey and accept the rules of this race and any related events and abide by the decision of any race official concerning the runner’s ability to safely complete the run.
-The following items are not permitted in the Cincinnati Flying Pig Marathon: pets (except for Flying Fur Run), skateboards, bicycles, roller blades, baby joggers (exception: baby joggers are allowed in the 5K race only), or any other types of vehicles (other than official Marathon vehicles).
+The following items are not permitted in the Cincinnati Flying Pig Marathon: pets (except for Flying Fur Run), skateboards, bicycles, roller blades, baby joggers (exception: baby joggers are allowed in our Saturday races only), or any other types of vehicles (other than official Marathon vehicles).
 These regulations are for the participant’s safety and the safety of the other participants in the race.
 The Cincinnati Flying Pig Marathon reserves the right to disqualify and remove anyone from the course who has any of the above items.

 The course will close on a continuous pace of 16:00 minutes per mile.
 Anyone who cannot maintain the 16:00 minute per mile pace must move to the sidewalk as the course closes to allow regular traffic through.
 Runner services cannot be guaranteed for participants beyond the 16:00 minute per mile pace.